The best sales to shop this weekend: Casper, Sephora, Sur La Table and more - CNN Underscored

 - Your morning cup of joe tastes even better with 25% off a range of Lavazza coffees on Amazon.

-- Load up on discounted denim at Levi’s Spring Fling Sale, featuring 30% off sitewide.
+- Load up on discounted denim at the Levi’s Spring Fling Sale, featuring 30% off sitewide.

 - Take up to 60% off already on-sale styles from Columbia with code APR60.